 - Stopover at the Åland Islands

 - Ports in Sweden

 Finland and Sweden - Nordic Neighbours

-The most comfortable way to travel between Finland and Sweden is to take a passenger ferry from a city centre to another.
-Harbours are near the centres and the journey time varies between 10 and 18 hours.
-Luckily, the ferries are really comfortable so spending a day or a night on a boat isn't any issue.
-You may even feel like taking a luxury cruise.
+The most comfortable way to travel between Finland and Sweden is to take a passenger ferry from one city centre to another.
+Ports are near the centres and the journey time varies between 4 and 18 hours.
+Luckily, the ferries are comfortable so spending a day or a night on a boat won't make a passenger bored.
+Especially for first-timers , you may even feel like taking a luxury cruise.

-Helsinki to Stockholm Ferries
+Helsinki to Stockholm

 The ferries can carry many cars and a lot of cargo.
-Still, they are more like cruise ships offering entertaining services, a variety of cabins to sleep, bars, cafes and restaurants including one that caters a morning and dinner buffet.
+Still, they are more like cruise ships offering entertainment services suitable for children and adults, a variety of cabin classes for sleeping, numerous bars, cafes and restaurants including one that caters to morning and dinner buffets.
 You can do tax-free shopping or try an authentic Finnish sauna and spa.
 The boats have also big floating discos and some people prefer partying the whole night.

 In Stockholm, a metro ride from Gärdet station to T-Centralen is only a few stops.

 Viking Line operates only one ferry between Helsinki and Stockholm: M/S Gabriella.
 We have travelled multiple times on it and based on our experiences, wrote a review of Gabriella.
 Gabriella is a little smaller than Tallink's ferries but still comfortable.
 It offers the same services as Tallink Silja's ferries but the premises are a little smaller.